JellyB1/Overkill-OSX/README.md

 Then I want to add touchbar functionality not sure if it supports global touchbar keys or it is context specific.

-My Macbook was stolen so my friend ArEnSc Mike lent me his laptop so I could continue this project.
+My Macbook was stolen ... so my friend ArEnSc (Mike) lent me his laptop so I could continue this project.
 If you guys would be willing to help me visit my go fund me page.

 https://www.gofundme.com/replacement-macbook-for-career-goal